buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcRelSequence.md

 # IfcRelSequence

 _IfcRelSequence_ is a sequential relationship between processes where one process must occur before the other in time and where the timing of the relationship may be described as a type of sequence.
-The relating process (_IfcRelSequence.RelatingProcess_) is considered to be the predecessor in the relationship (has precedence) whilst the related process (_IfcRelSequence.RelatedProcess_) is the successor.
+The relating process (_IfcRelSequence.RelatingProcess_) is considered to be the predecessor in the relationship (has precedence) whilst the related process (_IfcRelSequence.RelatedProcess_) is the successor.<!-- end of definition -->

 _IfcRelSequence_ is defined as one-to-one relationship; therefore it assigns one predecessor to one successor.